PPWR -

 Compliance requirement

-Manufacturers will be required to provide a Declaration of Conformity for packaging concerning PFAS compounds and heavy metals.
+Manufacturers will be required to provide a Declaration of Conformity (EU DoC) for packaging concerning PFAS compounds and heavy metals.
 The declaration must include identification details such as the type, batch, serial number, or other equivalent information enabling traceability.